GoThereGit/EvaHan/README.md

 The BLEU metrics is a modified version of the sacreBLEU, which provides hassle-free computation of shareable, comparable, and reproducible BLEU scores.
 The TER metrics is commonly used to determine the amount of post-editing required for machine translation outputs.
 The evaluation will automatically calculate the scores based on the generated outputs and the corresponding reference translations.
 The final ranking will be based on BLEU score.

 ### Two Modalities
 Each participant can submit runs following two modalities.
 In the closed modality, the resources each team could use are limited.
-Each team can only use the Training data (Training data name, TBD待定), and the following pre-trained models listed in Table 3.
+Each team can only use the Training data (Training data name, TBD), and the following pre-trained models listed in Table 3.
 Other resources are not allowed in the closed modality.
 <p align="center">Table 3.
 Pre-trained models for closed modality</p>

 |Pre-Trained Model|Language|Description|